FBruzzesi/anyschema/README.md

-# anyschema: From pydantic to any frame schema
+# anyschema: From Type Specifications to Dataframe Schemas

 > [!CAUTION]
 > `anyschema` is still in early development and not in pypi yet.